 Endometrial ablation is a procedure designed to destroy the uterine lining (endometrium).

 Your doctor may recommend this procedure if your menstrual periods are extremely heavy and can’t be controlled with medication.
-Doctors consider menstrual flow to be too heavy if your tampon or sanitary pad is routinely soaked through within two hours.
+Healthcare providers consider menstrual flow to be too heavy if your tampon or sanitary pad is routinely soaked through within 2 hours, according to the Mayo Clinic.

 They may also recommend this procedure if you experience:

-- heavy menstrual bleeding that lasts for eight days or longer
+- heavy menstrual bleeding that lasts for 8 days or longer, per the Mayo Clinic

 - bleeding between periods